openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 Configuration
 =============

 Switch to Networks tab of the Fuel web UI and click on *Settings*/*Other* section, the plugin checkbox enabled by default.
+For reasons of clarity not all settings are shown on the screenshot below:

 .. image:: /image/nsxv-settings-filled.png
    :scale: 60 %